-- 1 Select a Nord Stage 4 program where external sounds should be integrated. - (2) Activate Extern Mode for a Synth Layer and set its MIDI Channel as well as the one for the external device, for example a rack synth module, to the same channel.
-On the Nord Stage 4 this is done in the MIDI menu (Shift+Program 7 button). - △ Make sure that the Extern channel is not the same channel as the Nord Stage 4 Global channel. - (3) Assign the Extern Layer to the desired keyboard zone(s). - 4 and you should hear your external device. - There may be settings on the external MIDI unit, affecting how it reacts to incoming MIDI data.
-Refer to its documentation if needed. - 5 Set OCTAVE UP/DOWN, SUST PED and PSTICK as appropriate. - 6 Turn the PROGRAM dial the rightmost dial under the Synth display until the desired program is selected on the external device.
-If Bank Select data is needed for accessing the program, these data will need to be manually entered into the Extern Menu. - 7 To adjust the volume of the external MIDI device, operate the level fader for the Extern Layer which will transmit MIDI CC#7 (MIDI Volume) messages according to its position. - 8 If desired, Store the program on the Nord Stage 4.
+- (1) Select a Nord Stage 4 program where external sounds should be integrated. - (2) Activate Extern Mode for a Synth Layer and set its MIDI Channel as well as the one for the external device, for example a rack synth module, to the same channel.
+On the Nord Stage 4 this is done in the MIDI menu (Shift+Program 7 button). - ▲ Make sure that the Extern channel is not the same channel as the Nord Stage 4 Global channel. - 3 Assign the Extern Layer to the desired keyboard zone(s). - Play within the zone defined for the Extern Layer on the Nord Stage4 and you should hear your external device. - 1 There may be settings on the external MIDI unit, affecting how it reacts to incoming MIDI data.
+Refer to its documentation if needed. - 5 Set OCTAVE UP/DOWN, SUST PED and PSTICK as appropriate. - 6 Turn the PROGRAM dial the rightmost dial under the Synth display - until the desired program is selected on the external device.
+If Bank Select data is needed for accessing the program, these data will need to be manually entered into the Extern Menu. - To adjust the volume of the external MIDI device, operate the level fader for the Extern Layer which will transmit MIDI CC#7 (MIDI Volume) messages according to its position. - 8 If desired, Store the program on the Nord Stage 4.